emNavi/AirGym/README.md

 The default `ctl_mode` is position control.

 ## Training and Displaying
-We can train the model by rl-games==1.6.1 which is a dependency of airgym.
-Of course you can use other RL libs for training. emNavi provide a set of quadrotor sim2real approach by using rl_games, please refer to **AirGym-Real** @https://github.com/emNavi/AirGym-Real.
+We train the model by a rl_games-liked customed PPO (rl_games was discarded after the version 0.0.1beta because of its complexity for use).
+Of course you can use any other RL libs for training.

+> Important: ***emNavi*** provide a general quadrotor sim2real approach, please refer to **AirGym-Real** @https://github.com/emNavi/AirGym-Real.

 Training:
 ```bash